-The purpose and intent of this bylaw is to provide standards for the placement, design, construction, operation, monitoring, modification and removal of ground-mounted solar photovoltaic installations which address public safety, minimize impacts on scenic, natural and historic resources, and, in the case of large-scale commercial installations, to provide adequate financial assurance for the eventual decommissioning of such installations.

-The provisions set forth in this section shall apply to the construction, operation, and/or repair of ground-mounted solar photovoltaic installations.
+The purpose and intent of this bylaw is to provide standards for the placement, design, construction, operation, monitoring, modification and removal of ground-mounted solar photovoltaic installations which address public safety, minimize impacts on scenic, natural and historic resources and to provide adequate financial assurance for the eventual decommissioning of such installations.
+The provisions set forth in this section shall apply to the placement, design, construction, operation, maintenance and/or repair, and environmental effects of ground-mounted solar photovoltaic installations.